Hearty Vegetable Beef Soup: A Cozy Classic

 Instructions

-2. Remove Beef: Transfer the browned beef to a plate and set it aside.
-Add another 1/2 tablespoon of olive oil to the pot and repeat the browning process with the remaining half of the beef.
-Once browned, transfer it to the plate with the first batch.
-This browning step creates rich flavor.
+3. Add another 1/2 tablespoon of oil to the pot and repeat the browning process with the remaining beef.

-7. Add Potatoes: After 30 minutes, add the cubed red or yellow potatoes to the pot.
-Continue to simmer the soup, covered, for another 20 minutes.
-If you prefer very soft green beans, you can add them along with the potatoes in this step.
+6. Add the potatoes and continue to simmer, covered, for 20 minutes.
+(For very soft green beans, you can add them with the potatoes.)

-8. Add Green Beans: Stir in the chopped green beans and continue to simmer for 15 minutes longer, or until all of the vegetables and the beef are tender to your liking.
-The cooking time for vegetables can vary based on their size and desired texture.
+7. Stir in the green beans and simmer for 15 minutes longer, or until all the vegetables and beef are tender.

 Pro Tips & Troubleshooting